 Dr Page qualified in medicine from Kings College Hospital Medical School and spent 8 years in hospital practice in the NHS, before joining the pharmaceutical industry.
 She gained experience in clinical research and specialised in pharmaceutical medicine.
 She also completed an MBA from Ashridge in 2001.

-David has been active in Health Technology Appraisals for over 10 years and previously held positions with other Association of the British Pharmaceutical Industry (ABPI) member companies: Lundbeck, Novartis, and AstraZeneca.
+David has been active in health technology appraisals for over 10 years.
+He previously held positions with other Association of the British Pharmaceutical Industry (ABPI) member companies: Lundbeck, Novartis, and AstraZeneca.

-David holds a PhD in Neurobiology from the University of Edinburgh and a Postgraduate
+David holds a PhD in neurobiology from the University of Edinburgh and a postgraduate diploma in health economics from the University of York.

 John Morris has been a member of the Appeal Committee since 2011.
 Dr Morris's career began in pharmaceutical and crop protection scientific research.
 During this time he also developed an interest and expertise in psychodynamic counselling and interpersonal skills training.
 He then took these varied experiences and skills to the voluntary sector, managing information, support and advocacy services in two health charities, covering haemophilia and thrombosis and associated conditions such as hepatitis C and HIV.